BalthasarBH/balthasarbh/README.md

 ## Hi there 👋
 My name is Bastian, and I am 15 years old.
 I am interested in technology, software and programming languages like Python and Java.
+I like experimenting with Linux and find computers really exciting

 ## My Skills / Learning currently